 FIVE – The friend sends it to you.

-BUT, again, before you do anything, go to the Embassy in your home country and ask for their assistance.
+BUT, again, before you do anything, go to the Embassy of your home country in Japan, or the Japanese embassy in your home country and ask for their assistance and instructions.

 Info an IUJ’s Accreditation status, and International Association memberships